g3i/lxHive/install/Readme.md

-* for Docker and development
+Installation script for Docker and development

-Copy `LRS.yml.template` to `LRS.yml` and fill in the marked required values
+1. copy `LRS.yml.template` to `LRS.yml` and fill in the marked required values
+2. run script: `php ./install.php`